 The age 11 sweep took place in 1969 and aimed to continue measuring the educational, social and physical development of the cohort.

-Just under 300 new participants, who had been born overseas in the same week, joined the study after moving to Great Britain.
+Over 200 new participants, who had been born overseas in the same week, joined the study after moving to Great Britain.

 Health visitors visited the homes of cohort members and conducted interviews with parents (mothers in most cases).
 Information was collected about household composition, housing, parental occupation, cohort member health, parental health, schooling and parental aspirations for their children’s future.